nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Feeding.md

 - The servo motor must have a torque of at least 75 oz-in.
 - The color sensor must be able to detect the red and green animal enclosures.
 - The chips must be able to fit within their silos.
+- The chip delivery must be on the (R/L??) side of the robot as to allow for a simple delivery to each enclosure.

 ## Buildable Schematic